-Table 11.2 gives the data on smoothed residual dividend policy of a firm.
+Table 11.2 gives the date on smoothed residual dividend policy of a firm.
 In this case the amount of dividend steadily rose from Rs.
-85 crores to Rs.145 crores.
-This method is best suited in the world of uncertainty where earnings are erratic and shareholders expect steady dividends.
+85 crores to Rs 145 crores.
+This method is best suited in the world of uncertainly where earnings are erratic and shareholders expect steady dividends.

-According to Lintner's survey of corporate dividend behaviour, most of the companies think in terms of the proportion of earnings that should be paid out as dividends rather in terms of the proportion of earnings that should be ploughed back and companies try to reach the target payout ratio gradually over a period of time, because shareholders prefer a steady progression in dividends.
+According to Lintner's survey of corporate dividend behaviour, most of the companies think in terms of the proportion of earnings that should be paidout as dividends rather in terms of the proportion of earnings that should be ploughed back and companies try to reach the target payout ratio gradually over a period of time, because shareholders prefer a steady progression in dividends.

-Thus, the dividends decision is an important means by which information about the prospects of a company are conveyed.
-Dividend policy should also resolve uncertainty and improve shareholders confidence, so that the market price of share stabilizes and grows steadily.
+Thus, the dividends decsion is an important means by which information about the prospects of a company are conveyed.
+Dividend policy should also resolve uncertainty and improve shareholders confidence, so that the market price of share stabilises and grows steadily.

-15.4 Forms of dividend
+11.4 Forms of dividend

-i) Stock dividend (Bonus shares): Most companies pay cash dividend, but some companies pay stock dividend in addition to cash dividend.
-This stock dividend is popularly known as bonus shares issue.
-Here, the bonus shares are distributed proportionately to the original shares of the stockholders.
+i) Stock dividend (Bonus Shares): Most compnies pay cash dividend, but some companies pay stock dividend in addition to cash dividend.
+This stock dividend is popularly known as bonus share issue.
+Here, the bonus shares are distributed proportionately to the original shares of the stock holders.
 Therefore, each shareholder can retain his original proportionate ownership of the company.